awsdocs/aws-mobile-developer-guide/doc_source/how-to-integrate-an-existing-bucket.rst

             Run :code:`pod install --repo-update` before you continue.

             If you encounter an error message that begins ":code:`[!]
-Failed to connect to GitHub to update the CocoaPods/Specs . . .`", and your internet connectivity is working, you may need to `update openssl and Ruby <https://stackoverflow.com/questions/38993527/cocoapods-failed-to-connect-to-github-to-update-the-cocoapods-specs-specs-repo/48962041#48962041>`__.
+Failed to connect to GitHub to update the CocoaPods/Specs . . .`", and your internet connectivity is working, you might need to `update openssl and Ruby <https://stackoverflow.com/questions/38993527/cocoapods-failed-to-connect-to-github-to-update-the-cocoapods-specs-specs-repo/48962041#48962041>`__.

          #.
 Add the following imports to the classes that perform user file storage operations: